-SQL joins are a fact of life when it comes to analyzing data, and with Metabase we try to make getting the answers to your questions as easy possible – even if that requires some more complex tactics.
-In this article, we’ll cover how to join tables in Metabase using simple and custom questions in the notebook editor, and give some context on relational databases, tables, and keys, to give you a better understanding of how joins work.
+Joins are a fact of life when it comes to analyzing data, and with Metabase we try to make getting the answers to your questions as easy possible—even if that requires some more complex tactics.
+In this article, we’ll cover how to join tables in Metabase using simple and custom questions in the Notebook Editor, and give some context on relational databases, tables, and keys, to give you a better understanding of how joins work.

-Joins, in SQL, allow you to combine data from multiple tables, and where possible, Metabase will make those connections for you, making it easy for people to work with data across multiple tables.
-You’ll have to have those foreign key relationships defined in your data model, which allows Metabase to detect those relationships and connect those tables in the data model.
+Joins in SQL allow you to combine data from multiple tables.
+Where possible, Metabase makes those connections for you, making it easy for people to work with data across multiple tables.
+You have to have foreign key relationships defined in your data model to allow Metabase to detect those relationships and connect those tables in the data model.
 If those foreign keys are not configured, administrators can always use the Data Model section to specify those relationships.

-We’ll cover keys in depth below, but for now, let’s see an implicit join in action in a simple question.
-We’ll use the Sample Dataset included with Metabase as our data so you can try it out for yourself.
+We’ll cover keys in depth below, but for now, let’s see an implicit join in action.
+We’ll use the Sample Database included with Metabase as our data so you can try it out for yourself.

-- From the top navigation bar, select Ask a question.
+- From the top navigation bar, select + New.

-- Select the Sample Dataset as your data source.
+- Select Raw data > Sample Database as your data source.